Hint mode is switched on Switch off

 One example of an exotic OTC option that combines the characteristics of a perpetual option with a unique feature is the Russian option.
 This specific option, despite its name, is a theoretical concept and is not actively traded in any market.
 Financial instruments like the Russian option, with unconventional characteristics, often receive names that include references to countries to quickly distinguish them from standard options.

-Pros and Cons of an XPO
+Advantages and Disadvantages of an XPO

 1. No Expiration Risk.
 One of the most significant advantages of a perpetual option is the complete absence of an expiration date.
 This means that holders of XPO contracts do not face the risk of their option expiring worthless, as is the case with traditional options.
 This advantage provides peace of mind to investors, ensuring that the option remains viable indefinitely.